S2FrdQ/MSBuildSecurityLabs/LAB161-Ins&OutsSecuringAPIs/README.md

 By the end of this session, you'll have a clear understanding of how to use Defender for APIs to provide full lifecycle API protection in Azure, helping you safeguard your cloud applications against attacks.

+## Prerequisite ##
+- Create a resource group (In this lab, we will use RG1) on Azure portal: https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal

 ## MODULE 1: PUBLISH AN API WITHIN API MANAGEMENT ##

 In this module, we will be publishing APIs within Azure API Management.
 Azure API Mangement provides a method to publish any internal and external APIs in a secure and consistent method.
 With Azure API Management enabled, all requests from client applications first reach the API gateway (a component of API management), which then forwards them to respective backend services.
 The API gateway acts as a facade to the backend services, allowing API providers to abstract API implementations and evolve backend architecture without impacting API consumers.
 The gateway enables consistent configuration of routing, security, throttling, caching, and observability.
 During this lab, we will not be configuring typical security policies in Azure API Management (such as rate-limiting, jwt-token validation); however, if you are interested in learning more, please visit here: https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts